U.S. Route 20 in Iowa: Route description

-U.S. 20 continues as a freeway east of Waterloo.
-It intersects Iowa Highway 150 at Independence and Iowa Highway 13 at Manchester, as well as junctioning a number of county roads serving smaller communities.
-Approximately 21 mi between Independence and Manchester go over a terminal moraine and enter the Driftless Area, a region it will not exit until reaching Stockton, Illinois.
+US 20 continues as a freeway east of Waterloo.
+It intersects Iowa 150 at Independence and Iowa 13 at Manchester, as well as junctioning a number of county roads serving smaller communities.
+Approximately 21 mi between Independence and Manchester, the highway goes over a terminal moraine and enters the Driftless Area, a region it will not exit until reaching Stockton, Illinois.

 At Delaware, US 20 changes from a freeway to an expressway with at-grade intersections; however, there are many interchanges where US 20 meets major roads, mostly at the villages and towns along US 20's route.
 US 20 serves Earlville, Dyersville (where US 52 joins the route and passing near the Field of Dreams filming site), Farley, Epworth, and Peosta before entering Dubuque.
-On the western edge of Dubuque, an interchange onto the Southwest Arterial routes US 52 around the southern outskirts of the city, connecting to U.S. Highway 61 and U.S. Highway 151.
-US 20 remains at least four lanes through Dubuque, but there are 9 stoplights along the route, particularly on the western edge of the city.
+On the western edge of Dubuque, an interchange onto the Southwest Arterial routes US 52 around the southern outskirts of the city, connecting to US 61 and US 151.
+US 20 remains at least four lanes through Dubuque, but there are nine stoplights along the route, particularly on the western edge of the city.
 There is a brief controlled-access section where the highway descends into the Mississippi River valley.
-Near the river, Locust Street connects US 20 with U.S. Highway 61 and U.S. Highway 151, which have entered the city from the south as an expressway and continue northward as a freeway.
+Near the river, Locust Street (Iowa 946) connects US 20 with US 61 and US 151, which have entered the city from the south as an expressway and continue northward as a freeway.
 US 20 crosses from Iowa into Illinois via the Julien Dubuque Bridge.

 History

-U.S. Highway 20 was designated in Iowa on October 16, 1926.
+US 20 was designated in Iowa on October 16, 1926.
 The designation created a single route number for drivers to follow across the state from Sioux City to Dubuque; previously, three route numbers were used.

 It is possible to drive most of US 20's former two-lane alignment from Early to Dubuque.
-Most of this routing (with the exception of Iowa Highway 57 from US 65 to Cedar Falls) is now under city and county control, but most of the guide signs remain from when US 20 followed this route.
-From Moorland, the highway's former alignment is U.S. Highway 20 Business through Fort Dodge.
-At Webster County Route P59, it continues on Webster County Route D20.
+Most of this routing (with the exception of Iowa 57 from US 65 to Cedar Falls) is now under city and county control, but most of the guide signs remain from when US 20 followed this route.
+From Moorland, the highway's former alignment is US 20 Bus. through Fort Dodge.
+At CR P59, it continues on CR D20.
 The road changes designations several times between this point and Iowa Falls, but its route is very clear.
-It follows US 65 north out of Iowa Falls to the junction of Iowa 57, then follows 57 to Cedar Falls.
+It follows US 65 north out of Iowa Falls to the junction of Iowa 57, then follows Iowa 57 to Cedar Falls.
 At Cedar Falls, the former alignment continues on US 218 to Broadway Street; through Waterloo, it follows Broadway to Franklin Street to Dubuque Road.
 Beyond Waterloo, the designation of the road again changes several times, but the route to follow remains clear.
 Between Dyersville and Farley, US 20 follows its historic alignment.
 At Farley, the former alignment follows Old Highway Road into Dubuque.